ljerezchaves/ofswitch13/doc/source/ofswitch13-description.rst

 flow table search time.
 This search time is used to postpone the pipeline processing at the library.
-To provide a more realistic delay, the module considers that real OpenFlow implementations use sophisticated search algorithms for packet classification and matching.
-As most of these algorithms are based on binary search trees, the following equation is used to estimate the delay:
+To provide a more realistic delay, the module considers that real OpenFlow implementations use sophisticated search algorithms for packet matching such as hierarchical hash tables or binary search trees.
+Because of that, the following equation is used to estimate the
+delay:

 .. math::
   K * log_2 (n)

-where *K* is the ``OFSwitch13Device::TcamDelay`` attribute set to the time for a TCAM operation in a NetFPGA hardware, and *n* is the current number of entries in the flow tables.
+where *K* is the ``OFSwitch13Device::TcamDelay`` attribute set to the time for a single TCAM operation, and *n* is the current number of entries on flow tables.

 Packets coming back from the library for output action are sent to the specialized ``OFSwitch13Queue`` provided by the module.
 An OpenFlow switch